 Note: The type of beer used affects the flavour of the loaf.
 Dark ales create a complex and deep flavour.
 I love using a good-quality IPA, which gives an almost bitter, sourdough taste.
 Or give beer the boot and add cider to the mix for a sweet loaf.

-Let us know if you give them a go!
+Why not let us know in the comments section below, if you give them a go?

 If you enjoy our content, don’t keep it to yourself.
 Share our free eNews with your friends and encourage them to sign up.